davies-b/bubbles_multi/3D_finite/README.md

 The current version of the multipole method assumes that the resonators are collinear, in the sense that their centres all lie on a straight line.

+# Demos

+There are some examples supplied with the code as demos.

+`DEMO1.m` studies a graded array of 10 resonators.
+These have the material parameters of air and water and are designed to have similar dimensions to the human cochlea.
+The size gradient is chosen so that the array mimics the frequency separation of the cochlea.
+This example is based on the work of [3].

 # References

 [2] Ammari H, Davies B, Hiltunen E O and Yu S. 2020 *Topologically protected edge modes in one-dimensional chains of subwavelength resonators.* Journal de Mathématiques Pures et Appliquées 144: 17-49. (https://doi.org/10.1016/j.matpur.2020.08.007)

+[3] Ammari H & Davies B. 2020 *Mimicking the active cochlea with a fluid-coupled array of subwavelength Hopf resonators.* Proceedings of the Royal Society A 476: 20190870. (https://doi.org/10.1098/rspa.2019.0870)